-Least tern nest distribution at D Street Fill in 2018.
+Least tern nest distribution at D Street Fill in 2019.

-This season, 11 nests were established farther east in the site than most nests in past years.
-Reasons for this expansion in nest distribution are speculative, but likely include vegetation reducing the area available for nesting elsewhere on the site, predator disturbance in the main colony nest cluster, and proximity to the restored tidal channels along the north northeast and east southeast edges of the site with their increased prey availability.
+This season, 17 nests were established farther east in the site than most nests in past years.
+Reasons for this expansion in nest distribution are speculative, but likely include vegetation reducing the area available for nesting elsewhere on the site (particularly the increasingly dense Bermuda grass in the western portion of the site), predator disturbance in the main colony nest cluster, and proximity to the restored tidal channels along the north northeast and east southeast edges of the site with their increased prey availability.
 Although most nests each year have been focused in the central western site, terns and plovers regularly nested farther east when the site had significantly more open area and less peripheral vegetation in the 1980s.